 Edit 10-19-2011: Just for clarification, I’ll add that “Squeak: Object-Oriented Design with Multimedia Applications” is a book you can get if you’re trying to learn how to use Squeak, and learn the Smalltalk language.
 It guides you through the features of the system, and contains exercises to help you learn what you can do in it.
 “Squeak: Open Personal Computing and Multimedia” is more of a philosophical book, talking about why Squeak was created, and what it represents in the world.

 Just today (Sept.
 14, 2007) I heard about a new book that’s been published called “Squeak By Example”, written by Andrew Black, Stephane Ducasse, Oscar Nierstrasz, Damien Pollet, Damien Cassou, and Marcus Denker.
-It’s available as a free PDF (though financial contributions are accepted), or you can pay for a print-on-demand softcover book.
+It’s available as a free PDF.
 The book is released under the Creative Commons Attribution-ShareAlike license.
 It is also open source.
-It will change over time, and knowledge contributions are welcome.
-There is a lot in it.
-It’s 300 pages right now.

 This is a developer-focused book.
 If you’re looking for a book that looks at Squeak from a child’s/educator’s perspective, I’d recommend any of the other books on Squeak, such as Squeak: Programming With Robots, by Stephane Ducasse.